CenturyLinkCloud/mdw/com.centurylink.mdw.designer.rcp/build_readme.txt

 Steps for Building and Publishing a New MDW RCP Release:
 --------------------------------------------------------

-Build com.centurylink.mdw.designer according to the instructions in its build_readme.txt.
- - Afterward change the PDE Target Platform to the latest release (Running Platform)

 In com.centurylink.mdw.designer.rcp:
  - Update MDWDesignerRCP.product (in text editor):
      product version